Lesson 4: Medicines and Misuse

 ANSWER: Vitamins can be purchased over the counter and are widely available.
 They're easy to access, but can have risks if not used appropriately.
 They should be taken under the guidance of a parent or trusted adult.
 Vitamins can be dangerous if they're misused or if a person isn't using them in accordance with the Supplement Facts label on the bottle.

 Now you know: Read the label and talk to a trusted adult before taking vitamins.

->

-> - Discuss how, on the surface, these three items are common in our lives and safe for humans, but there are specific guidelines for using or consuming them.
+- Discuss how these three items are common in our lives and appear safe, but there are specific guidelines for using or consuming them.
 If you do not follow the safety precautions for proper use and storage, there could be harmful consequences.
-Reflect on what happens when you dig a little deeper—you often discover new information that you might just glance over every day.
+Explain that when you dig a little deeper, you often discover new information that you might ordinarily overlook.

-> • not read and follow the Drug Facts label?
+• not read and follow the Drug Facts label?

 • redose more frequently than directed on the label?